by Bad Girl

-3:30 at the local school and it’s raining like autumn in Vancouver.
+3:30 at the local school and it’s raining like winter in Vancouver.
 In front of me, two hundred Audis and no parking.
 I pull my trusty Chevy in behind them and prepare to match up with my offspring.

 It’s a funny thing about kids.
 They can do gymnastics three times a week, soccer on Saturday morning and cruise the mall for hours.
 But don’t ever ask them to walk home from school.
 Some can’t even make it as far as the car.